apomohab/Capstone_project_Data_Science/README.md

 - IV.
 Modeling
 - V. Evaluation
 - VI.
 Deployment

-we will look the data and apply the steps CRISP - DM Step 1 - 2 : Business understand & Data understand in this step we need to get answers for some questions from data like examples
+- first step we need to check the data .

+# Step 1 - 2 : Business understand & Data understand

+in this step we need to get answers for some questions from data like examples

 1- what is the level students take the course Introduction to Web Development ?

 2- how many lectures for all courses ?

 3- what is courses published in year 2017  ?

 4- show all sttudent level used by barchart .

-# step 3  : Prepare Data
+#  Step 1 - 2 Prepare Data

  in this step we will working around data and make cleaning data and need to know some info same